aishwaryakore5696/Face-Recognition-and-Emotion-recognition-for-Sentiment-Analysis/README.md

 Final output --> Detected Face output + Detected emotion output.

-Paper:We have also included our research paper on this topic in this repository.
+Paper:We have also included our academic research paper on this topic in this repository.
 Please do read it to fing out more details.

 Data:
 1)The 5 celebrity dataset used for Face Recognition Model is zipped and uploaded in this repository.
 You can also download it from https://www.kaggle.com/dansbecker/5-celebrity-faces-dataset